openethereum/openethereum.github.io/decl_storage.md

 let value = Self::block_number();
 ```

-The only thing that may cause issues is that type parameter `T`.
-The thing is that you may access stored data from the module's `impl` block.
+The only thing that may cause issues is the type parameter `T`.
+The issue is that you may access stored data from the module's `impl` block.
 For example, this is how `set_block_number` is defined in the `system` module:

 ```rust
 impl<T: Trait> Module<T> {